A paradox from randomization-based causal inference: Introduction

-These findings also extend to classical regression methods.
-Practitioners \citep[e.g.,][]{angrist::2008} find that regression-based causal inference in experiments has attractive properties, although such an approach has been criticized by \citet{freedman::2008}.
-It is known \citep{schochet::2010, samii::2012, lin::2013} that, although ordinary least squares (OLS) gives an unbiased estimator for the average causal effect, the conventional variance estimator is generally wrong unless the Huber-White heteroskedasticity robust variance estimator \citep{huber::1967, white::1980} is used.
-This result establishes a connection between Neymanian inference and the Wald test for a linear model, and we further make a new connection between the Fisher randomization test (FRT) and Rao's score test for the corresponding linear model.
-Based on the comparison of Neymanian and Fisherian methods, we find that Rao's score test is less powerful than the Wald test, although Rao's score test is shown to be locally most powerful \citep{davison::2003}.

-This new connection above motivates us to investigate the behaviors of Neymanian and Fisherian tests under different types of alternative hypotheses: they are asymptotically equivalent under local alternative hypotheses with shrinking constant effects, but Neymanian tests tend to be more powerful under alternatives with fixed constant effects.

-Further, we demonstrate that this surprising paradox is not unique to completely randomized experiments, since it also exists in other commonly-used experiments such as stratified experiments, matched-pair experiments and factorial experiments.
+We demonstrate that this surprising paradox is not unique to completely randomized experiments, because it also exists in other commonly-used experiments such as stratified experiments, matched-pair experiments, and factorial experiments.
 The result for factorial experiments helps to explain the surprising empirical evidence in \cite{dasgupta::2012} that interval estimators for factorial effects obtained by inverting a sequence of FRTs are often wider than Neymanian confidence intervals.

 The paper proceeds as follows.
 We review Neymanian and Fisherian randomization-based causal inference in Section \ref{sec::randomization-inference} under the potential outcomes framework.
 In Section \ref{sec::paradox-neyman-fisher}, we use both numerical examples and asymptotic analyses to demonstrate the paradox from randomization-based inference in completely randomized experiments.
-We further establish the connections between randomization-based and regression-based inferences in experiments, and offer a new view of the paradox in Section \ref{sec::regression-inference}.
 Section \ref{sec::other-experiments} shows that a similar paradox also exists in other commonly-used experiments.
-Section \ref{sec::extensions} extends the scope of the paper to variance and interval estimations.
-We conclude with a discussion in Section \ref{sec::discussion}, and present all the technical details in the Appendix.
+Section \ref{sec::extensions} extends the scope of the paper to improved variance estimators and comments on the choices of test statistics.
+Section \ref{sec::examples} illustrates the asymptotic theory of this paper with some finite sample real-life examples.
+We conclude with a discussion in Section \ref{sec::discussion}, and relegate all the technical details to the Supplementary Material.